shawnhsueh/GameAI_dqn/README.md

 * Match 3: your bet is 4 and opponen's bet is 4.
 The game is tied.
 * Match 4: your bet is 2 and opponen's bet is 1.
 You win.
 * Match 5: your bet is 1 and opponen's bet is 1.
 The game is tied.

 Since you won 2 matches and your opponent won only 1, you have ultimately won the game.
+(See `BSG.py` for detail)

 # Model input/output
 Model input: A list of four integers that store `[my remaining chips, opponent's remaining chips, my wins, opponent's wins, number of finished matches]`